machinetranslate/machinetranslate.org/events/wmt-test.md

 name: WMT Test
 id: wmt-test
 description: test descripiton
-startDate: '2024-07-21'
+start_date: '2024-07-21'
-callsForPapersDeadline: '2024-07-23'
+calls_for_papers_deadline: '2024-07-23'
 location:
   type: Offline
   name: Armenia, Yerevan
 organizer:
   type: Association
   name: HayArm
-futureTenseOpeningParagraph: 'This is future tense: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+future_tense_opening_paragraph: 'This is future tense: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry''s standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.'
-pastTenseOpeningParagraph: 'This is past tense: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+past_tense_opening_paragraph: 'This is past tense: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry''s standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.'
 summaries: